Delaware Fightin’ Blue Hens face the Colgate Raiders - WTOP News

 Philadelphia; Friday, 2 p.m.
 EST

-BOTTOM LINE: The Delaware Fightin’ Blue Hens will play the Colgate Raiders at Palestra in Philadelphia, Pennsylvania.
+BOTTOM LINE: The Delaware Fightin’ Blue Hens take on the Colgate Raiders in Philadelphia, Pennsylvania.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.